Bernie Sanders’ mittens, memes help raise $1.8M for charity

 About those wooly mittens that U.S. Sen. Bernie Sanders wore to the presidential inauguration, sparking endless quirky memes across social media?
 They’ve helped to raise $1.8 million in the last five days for charitable organizations in Sanders’ home state of Vermont, the independent senator announced Wednesday.

 The sum comes from the sale of merchandise with the Jan.
-20 Agence France-Presse image of him sitting with his arms and legs crossed, clad in his brown parka and recycled wool mittens.
+20 image of him sitting with his arms and legs crossed, clad in his brown parka and recycled wool mittens.

 Sanders put the first of the so-called “Chairman Sanders” merchandise, including T-shirts, sweatshirts and stickers, on his website Thursday night and the first run sold out in less than 30 minutes, he said.
 More merchandise was added over the weekend and sold out by Monday morning, he said.